 Evidence before this study

-Several recent [A: as previous query; please clarify ‘recent’ here] analyses have assessed global micronutrient deficiencies and global inadequate nutrient supply, but large gaps remain for many micronutrients and population groups.
-Owing to limited availability of dietary intake data and a lack [A: by ‘lack’, do you mean scarcity or absence?] of accurate nutrient distribution data, there have been no global estimates of inadequate micronutrient intakes.
+Analyses over the past 10 years have assessed global micronutrient deficiencies and global inadequate nutrient supply, but large gaps remain for many micronutrients and population groups.
+Owing to limited availability of dietary intake data and a scarcity of accurate nutrient distribution data, there have been no global estimates of inadequate micronutrient intakes.
 [A: did you do a literature search before this analysis?
 If so, please provide details (databases searched, start and end dates of search, search terms used, number of results retrieved) and we will add this information to this section]

 Added value of the study